- Bats Right, Throws Right

 "He was the greatest shortstop I ever saw.
 He was afraid of nobody.
 He was a great manager, teammate and friend.
 Just a great man.
 There is not a more gracious man than Lou Boudreau." - Bob Feller

-Lou Boudreau is a Hall of Fame shortstop and manager.
-He led the American League shortstops in fielding percentage 8 years in a row, tying the record.
-He had a 120 OPS+, made 8 All-Star teams and guided the Cleveland Indians to their second World Series title as a manager.
+Lou Boudreau was a Hall of Fame shortstop and manager.
+He led American League shortstops in fielding percentage 8 years in a row, tying the all-time record.
+He had a 120 OPS+, made 8 All-Star teams and guided the Cleveland Indians to their second World Series title as a player-manager.
 A career .295/.380/.415 hitter, Boudreau had a good combination of batting average, extra-base power, batting eye and defense.

 Amateur career, basketball